-- 4.1 The Marchmont Farm site presents an opportunity to deliver between 300 and 350 homes and help support the regeneration of the Local Centre at Henry Wells Square, Grovehill. - 4.2 The site is relatively unconstrained in comparison with other large development sites.
-However there are some characteristics that have influenced the content of this master plan and will need to be taken into account when considering future planning applications.
+- 4.1 Marchmont Farm presents an opportunity to deliver between 300 and 350 homes and help support the regeneration of the Local Centre at Henry Wells Square, Grovehill. - 4.2 The site is relatively unconstrained in comparison with other large development sites.
+However there are some characteristics that have influenced the content of this Master Plan and will need to be taken into account when considering future planning applications. - 4.3 These constraints and opportunities are highlighted in Figure 8.